Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation: Experimental setup and Methods

 To quantify pulse breathing, we implemented a high-dynamic-range statistical autocorrelation technique using the same non-collinear SHG apparatus described above (Fig.\,\ref{fig1}), but with the fiber-coupled spectrometer replaced by a high-speed avalanche photodiode (Menlo Systems APD210) to enable single-pulse detection at the full 160\,MHz repetition rate.
-The delay $\tau$ was scanned from $-400$ to $+400$\,fs in $\sim$6\,fs increments by changing the mirror position in 1\,$\mu$m steps.
-At each delay step, the SHG signal was digitized by a Tektronix 5 Series MSO using FastFrame segmented memory mode to capture a statistical ensemble of 62,500 pulses.
-The APD signal, hardware-bandlimited to 1\,GHz, was acquired in a 4\,ns time window for each pulse.
-The acquisition was performed using a real-time sampling rate of 6.25\,GS/s, yielding 25 independent samples per frame.
-This rate oversamples the 1\,GHz waveform by a factor of $>3$ relative to its Nyquist frequency (2\,GHz).
-According to the Nyquist-Shannon sampling theorem, this ensures that the oscilloscope's sinc interpolation can exactly reconstruct the peak amplitude of the continuous, bandlimited waveform from the discrete samples, making the measurement insensitive to sub-sample timing jitter between the trigger and the ADC clock.
+A highly stable motorized translation stage ((CONEX-AG-LS25-27P) was utilized to scan the optical delay $\tau$.
+At each delay step, the SHG signal was digitized by a Tektronix 5 Series MSO using FastFrame segmented memory mode, capturing a statistical ensemble of 62,500 pulses.
+The acquisition was performed using a real-time sampling rate of 6.25\,GS/s.
+We then computed the numerical integral of the electrical pulse (background-subtracted) for each shot.
+Because the signal is hardware-bandlimited to 1\,GHz and oversampled (Nyquist rate = 2\,Gs/s), this discrete summation (Eq.\,\eqref{dissum}) provides a jitter-free, robust measure of the total charge generated by the photodiode, which is proportional to the single-shot SHG pulse energy.

-Two calibration steps were performed to isolate laser dynamics from detection noise.
-First, the detector dark noise baseline (mean and variance) was characterized with the beam blocked.
-Second, the single-arm SHG signal (with one arm in Fig.\,\ref{fig1} blocked) was recorded to determine the fundamental amplitude noise floor, independent of pulse overlap.
-After dark-noise subtraction, the coefficient of variation ($CV_\text{SHG}=\sigma/\mu$) of the single-arm signal was used to calculate the fundamental relative intensity noise $R$.
-Finally, the delay-dependent statistics— mean $\langle I(\tau)\rangle$ , variance $\langle \Delta I(\tau)^2 \rangle$, and Fano factor $F(\tau)-$ were computed for the full autocorrelation trace.
+Careful calibration was performed to isolate the laser dynamics from detection noise.
+The APD signal level was maintained at $\sim$50\% of the saturation at zero delay to maximize the signal-to-noise ratio while ensuring operation strictly within the detector's linear regime.
+Detector dark noise was characterized with the beam blocked.
+This dark baseline variance was directly subtracted from the raw measured variance at each delay step to isolate purely optical fluctuations.
+Finally, the delay-dependent statistics (mean $\langle S(\tau)\rangle$ , variance $\langle \Delta S(\tau)^2 \rangle$, and enhancement factor $\varepsilon(\tau)$) were computed for the full autocorrelation trace.